megan1103/pands-project/README.md

 <br/>

 > #### *Correlation Plot*
-<p align="justify">From the previous plots, a correlation between petal length and petal width.
-A correlation plot is used to futher valiate this claim.
+<p align="justify">From the previous plots, a known correlation between petal length and petal width exists.
+A correlation plot is used to further validate this claim.
 Pandas dataframe.corr() is used to find the pairwise correlation of all columns in the dataframe.
+Using python, a correlation can be created either as a table or as a heat chart, the difference between either results is based solely on visualisation.
+The correlation table confirms a high correlation between petal length